 It's a well-worn fact that we spend about one-third of our lives in bed.
 This fact justifies shelling out good money on a supportive mattress (and maybe even sweat-wicking sheets and silk pillow cases).
 What we seldom talk about, however, is that we spend just as much time—if not more—sitting at our desks.
 Research shows that the average person spends just under six hours a day perched in front of their computers.
-Supporting your spine in your waking hours is just as important as supporting it while you're asleep.
+Supporting your spine by investing in a best office chair for back pain in your waking hours is just as important as supporting it while you're asleep.
 That's why all33's one-of-a-kind, "Backstrong C1" chair ($799) is ergonomically designed to support your lower spine like no other chair on the market.

 Having "good posture" gets a lot of hype—and that makes sense.
 Your "posture" refers to your general relationship with gravity, and improving it ensures that you will stay injury-free as your life progresses.
 Doctors and physical therapists specifically look for an "S" shape in the spine.
 "From a side view, the spine should form a smooth S-shaped curve, bisected by an imaginary plumb line dropped from the apex of the head through the center of gravity of the body," according to the Southern California Orthopedic Institute.
 "This same plumb line should pass through the tip of the shoulder, the center of the hip joint and ankle joint and slightly behind the knee joint."
 This alignment ensure that your body weight is evenly distributed so that no muscle, intervertebral disc, or ligament experiences excess stress.